PlasticRanger

 It is produced at a low temperature of 70°C to 300°C and a 10-80 bar pressure.

-It is extracted from a mix of gases like methane, ethane, propane, or a mixture of crude oil and gasoline.
+It is extracted from a mixture of gases like methane, ethane, propane, crude oil, and gasoline.

 The two major methods to produce HDPE is 1) Slurry Polymerization and 2) Gas Phase Polymerization.